3022 West Jackson

 Enlist some natural predators in your fight to save your garden.
 After attending this program, participants will have the fundamental knowledge to identify which insects can help them control pest populations and how to attract the good guys to your garden.

-How to Kill Your Tree: A guide of what NOT to do
+How to Kill Your Tree: A guide of what NOT to do [Check it out online]

 Sometimes a tree’s biggest pest is the homeowner.
 During this webinar participants will learn all the common mistakes homeowners make when planting and maintaining their most valuable landscape investment, their trees.